Sponge Cake with Caramelized Quince

 8. Step 8:

-Sift flour and add parts to the dough.
-Focus on the consistency of the dough, keep in mind that you may have more or less flour than in the recipe.
+Sift the flour and add it to the batter in stages.
+Go by the consistency of the batter—keep in mind you may need a bit more or less flour than the recipe calls for.

 9. Step 9:

 Mix until smooth.
-The dough should be liquid, as shown in the photo below.
+The batter should be pourable, like the one in the photo below.

 10. Step 10: